Pulse diagnosis: Traditional Chinese medicine

 The second approach focuses on individual pulse positions, looking at changes in the pulse quality and strength within the position focused on the cause and not the symptoms, with each position having an association with a particular body area.
 For example, each of the paired pulse positions can represent the upper, middle and lower cavities of the torso, or are associated individually with specific organs.
 (For example, the small intestine is said to be reflected in the pulse at the left superficial position, and the heart at the deep position.)

 Various classic texts cite different arrangements to the pairings of organs, some omitting the second organ from the pulse entirely while others show organ systems reflecting the acupuncture channels (Wuxing, five phase pulse associations), and another the physical organ arrangement used in Chinese herbal medicine diagnosis (Li Shi Zhen).
 Generally, the commonly used organ associations are: first position on the left hand represents the heart in the deep position and small intestine is in the superficial position, the second, deep is the liver and superficial is the gallbladder, and third the kidney yin is deep and the bladder superficial.
 On the right hand, the first deep position is representative of the lungs and superficially the large intestine, the second of the spleen and stomach, and the third represents the kidney yang at a deep level and uterus or the pericardium and the san jiao in the deep position.
 The strengths and weaknesses of the positions are assessed at 3 depths each, namely fu (floating or superficial, 浮), zhong (middle, 中) and chen (deep, 沉).
 These 9 positions are used to assess the patient diagnostically, along with the different qualities and speed of the pulse.

-29 Pulse Types

 Classical texts and modern interpretations describe 29 distinct pulse types, each with specific characteristics and clinical implications.
-These include: